A report on WPMSIIP 2014

 On Thursday morning there was a session about bivariate models and copulas.
 Frank Coolen showed us how to use copulas for inference for bivariata data, and Enrique Miranda “crushed” the podium with results on bivariate p-boxes.
 Both speakersgranted us with lots of interesting discussion material.

 After that, in the afternoon, we had a session about credal networks.
 Cedric De Boom presented the work he did for his master’s thesis, and Jasper De Bock saddled us with many challenging questions regarding independence.

 The last day started with a session about stochastic processes, where Francesca Mangili discussed with us about Bayesian nonparametric methods for hypothesis testing.
 The session ended with Stavros Lopatatzidis who introduced imprecise queueing systems, thereby using the public as a real life example.

 The last session of this WPMSIIP was about game-theoretic probability.
 With Vladimir Vovk presenting material on conformal predictions, and Gert de Cooman introducing a new point wise ergodic theorem, we had two very interesting speakers to end the seventh WPMSIIP.

 We have the feeling that the workshop provided food for discussion, revealed several aspects of imprecise probabilities in real life—such as the betting framework— and created the opportunity to better know our international colleagues a bit more informally.
 We were very pleased to organise this workshop, together with Gert and Jasper.

 About the authors

-Arthur van Camp and Stavros Lopatatzidis are PhD students at SYSTeMS Group within Ghent University.
-Research Group at Ghent University.
+Arthur Van Camp and Stavros Lopatatzidis are PhD students at the SYSTeMS Research Group within Ghent University.
 Stavros’ research interests include artificial intelligence, and especially probabilistic models, game theory, queueing theory and multi-agent systems.
 Arthur’s research interests are in choice functions, and imprecise probability theory in general.